exasol/advanced-analytics-framework/doc/design.md

 ## Introduction
-This library is an event-driven framework that allows users to build complex data processing algorithms in Exasol.
+This document describes the design of the advanced analytics framework on which complex algorithms can be built.

 ## Constraints / Limitations

-- The most efficient way to run SQL queries is to use Lua script.
+- The best way to run dynamic SQL queries is to use Lua script.
 Because Lua scripting enable us to run queries in the same transaction using `pquery` method.
 - The results of `pquery` are simple handles and there is a limit of 250 open result set handles for Lua scripts.

 ## Assumptions